tanaw7/ICCS102/Exercises/module5/Python_basics_reflection.md

 Use at least **two concrete examples**.
 If you performed well overall, you may also reflect on the kinds of mistakes you avoided and why you think you were able to avoid them.

-### 6. How did you prepare for this assignment, and how effective was that preparation?
+### 6. How did you prepare for the Python Basics Part-2 assignment, and how effective was that preparation?

 What did you do that helped?
 What did you fail to do, or what could you have done better?
 Answer honestly and specifically.